elenderg/PAL-1000/instruções de compilação.md

 `Add another fragment given the call internal tag and the routine.`

-183. And now we're ready to compile "posigated" terms:` - `
+183. And now we're ready to compile "posigated" terms:

 `To compile a term given a rider (posigated term):`